GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 Command: `. gb_stop.sh`

-# Useful AWS CLI commands
+# Individual AWS CLI commands

 ## Jupyter Notebook - On the **local machine** NOT using SSL: